auliakhalqillah/MusicRetail_Analysis/README.md

 # Music Retail Analysis
 ## Introduction
 A analysis of music retail has been conducted.
 This data was downloaded on [SQL Tutorial website](https://www.sqlitetutorial.net/sqlite-sample-database/).
-Before analysis data is applied, the data is collected from few tables of SQL file, there are artists, albums, tracks, genres, invoice_items, invoices and customers.
+Before analysis data is applied, the data is combined from few tables of SQL file, there are artists, albums, tracks, genres, invoice_items, invoices and customers.
 By these tables, the data have 11 columns and 2240 rows, where the columns are
 1. ArtistName
 2. Title
 3. ComposerName